 Born and raised in Berlin, Thorsten Stegemann successfully completed his training as a Chef in the International Club Berlin e.V.

-He gained more experience in the 5-star Hotel Hilton in Berlin and Vienna.
+He gained more experience in the 5-star Hilton Hotels in Berlin and Vienna.
 In 2008, Thorsten Stegemann came to St. Moritz to work first as Sous Chef, later as Executive Sous Chef in the Hotel Laudinella.
-In June of 2013 Mr. Stegemann started at Hotel Saratz and has been taking good care of your culinary wellbeing since then.
+In June 2013 Mr. Stegemann started at Hotel Saratz and has been taking good care of your culinary wellbeing since then.

 Contact: Telephone +41 81 839 46 11 - firstname.lastname@example.org